 Every assignment is different for mystery shoppers, but it comes down to doing simple tasks, talking to staff, and looking for signs.

 Then you write a report about your experience as an undercover mystery shopper.

 As an example, let’s look at a restaurant’s mystery shopping job posting:

-The company hiring you may want you to ask the waiter certain questions, e.g. what would they recommend, do they have any gluten-free meals, etc.
+The company hiring you to mystery shop may want you to ask the waiter certain questions, e.g. what would they recommend, do they have any gluten-free meals, etc.

 This way, the company can find out if certain training programs need work or if the food isn’t coming out as expected.

-To get paid for mystery shopping, you’ll need to complete a customer experience report after you have completed whatever tasks were part of the job.
+To get paid for mystery shopping, you’ll need to complete a customer experience report after you’ve completed whatever tasks were part of the job.

 Most companies want mystery shoppers to report within 24 hours of completing mystery shopping services, so make sure you’re on top of this!